The Japanese Love Industry

 Japan is a country that is dying—literally.
 Japan has more people over the age of 65 and the smallest number of people under the age of 15 in the world.
 It has the fastest negative population growth in the world, and that's because hardly anyone is having babies.
 In these difficult times, the Japanese are putting marriage and families on the back burner and seeking recreational love and affection as a form of cheap escape with no strings attached.
 We sent Ryan Duffy to investigate this phenomenon, which led him to Tokyo's cuddle cafes and Yakuza-sponsored prostitution rings.

 More From This Show

-Charlet finds herself the only woman in the desert, looking for beauty in the beast.
+Charlet finds herself the only woman in the desert, looking for the elusive beauty in the beast.

 In mushroom-shaped homes and old dormitories, a community of dwarfs, all less than 51 inches tall, can be found singing, dancing, and performing on a daily basis for visiting tourists.

 In these difficult times, many Japanese are putting marriage and families on the back burner and seeking recreational love and affection as a cheap escape.
 We sent Ryan Duffy to investigate Tokyo's cu…

 Last August, motorcyclists Joanne and Gareth Morgan embarked on their most ambitious journey yet: riding the Baekdudaegan, a mountain range that stretches the length of North and South Korea’s shared…